carbon-design-system/carbon-icons/CONTRIBUTING.md

 These are contributing guidelines for adding Bluemix UI icons.

-> For internal service logo icons and everything else, make a pull request to [service-icons-temp repo](https://github.ibm.com/bthan/service-icons-temp), follow [contributing guidelines](https://github.ibm.com/bthan/service-icons-temp/blob/master/CONTRIBUTING.md).
+> For internal service logo icons, you will need to rely on your service broker.
+Talk to your engineering team for further steps.

 ### Naming SVG files